 In fact, we encourage you to ask us about our weighted blanket and to do your own research.

 To help you with that, we’re more than happy to invite you to check out our Facebook reviews.

-More than 350 happy customers recommend the Calming Blanket as a tool for better sleep, a tool for managing anxiety, depression, and mood swings, and a tool to deal effectively with sensory issues.
+More than 350 happy customers recommend the Calming Blanket as a tool for better sleep and dealing with stress.

 Those 350 reviews have resulted in a 5 STAR RECOMMENDATION, which means that you can scroll through them and it is going to be a challenge to find someone who doesn’t recommend the Calming Blanket.
 In fact, we’re so excited by the results that our customers are seeing, that we decided to create the Calming Blanket Challenge.
 Everyone with an Apple watch is invited to record their sleep patterns (while using the blanket), and post the results on our Facebook page.
 Barbara here went from an average of 5.5 hours of sleep to well over 7.5 hours in just seven days!

 We are immensely proud of that because it means that we’re doing something right.

 It means that we are helping people achieve their full potential every single day because they are well-rested, and not as stressed out and anxious as they would otherwise be.

 The Calming Blanket IS changing lives for the better, which is exactly what we set out to do when we started the company.